 - Keep the senior engaged.
 As much as possible, include the older adult in the activities that other family members are enjoying, whether singing holiday songs, opening gifts, reminiscing, or watching holiday classics.
 Typically, long-term memory remains intact even as short-term memory is decreased, and holiday traditions such as these may ignite renewed connection and interest.

 - Think through gift ideas very carefully.
 For someone with dementia, even the most harmless gift might be dangerous.
 It is best to adhere to necessities: a warm blanket, a favorite type of food, comfy slippers.
 If loved ones ask for specific gift ideas, the gift of respite care is one that’s always welcome!
-A professional home care agency, like Anthem Home Care, can offer gift cards for specialized dementia care – providing a priceless gift for the senior along with his or her family members.
+A professional home care agency, like Anthem Home Care, can offer gift cards for respite care and specialized dementia care – providing a priceless gift for the senior along with his or her family members.